fish98/Dress/README.md

 # Optimized Taobao Shopping Tool

-Run dress.py and follow the insturction to buy limited products on Taobao or Tmall.
+Run dress.py and follow the insturctions to buy limited products on Taobao or Tmall.

-# Installation
+## Installation

 Clone this project and run src/dress.py by your self.
 (Working on publishing on PYPI ing...)

-# Prerequisite
+## Prerequisite

 1. You have a browser called Chrome.
 2. You have downloaded the **SAME VERSION** of chromedriver and **SET IT IN YOUR PATH**
 3. The second prerequisite is really really IMPORTANT!!
 4. Have a smooth wifi connnection.

-# Quick Start
+## Quick Start

 1. Run
 ```bash